Needless to say, I’ve spent a lot of time thinking about moving.

 Another question you’ll want to ask is whether or not you’re moving to a prospering or at least economically stable area.
 A good indicator would be checking unemployment rates, especially if you don’t have a job lined up.

-Speaking of not having a job lined up… Did I mention we put together a guide how to find a job in a new city before moving.
+Speaking of not having a job lined up… Did I mention we put together a guide: How do I get a job when I move out of state?
 Be sure to check it out!

 Lastly, have you asked yourself whether or not this new location fits with your lifestyle, hobbies, morals, etc.?